 This document describes the Duplicate IP Address 0.0.0.0 error message received by Microsoft Windows Vista and later version users and its resolution.

 There are no specific requirements for this document.

 This document is not restricted to specific software and hardware versions.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 With Microsoft Windows Vista and later versions, Microsoft introduced a new mechanism used to detect duplicate addresses on the network when the Dynamic Host Configuration Protocol (DHCP) process occurs.
 This new detection flow is described in RFC 5227.

 One of the triggers for this detection flow is defined in section 2.1.1.Here is the definition:

-In addition, if during this period the host receives any ARP Probe where the packet's 'target IP address' is the address being probed for, and the packet's 'sender hardware address' is not the hardware address of any of the host's interfaces, then the host SHOULD similarly treat this as an address conflict and signal an error to the configuring agent as above.
+In addition, if during this period the host receives any Address Resolution Protocol (ARP) Probe where the packet's 'target IP address' is the address being probed for, and the packet's 'sender hardware address' is not the hardware address of any of the host's interfaces, then the host SHOULD similarly treat this as an address conflict and signal an error to the configuring agent as above.
 This can occur if two (or more) hosts have, for whatever reason, been inadvertently configured with the same address, and both are simultaneously in the process of probing that address to see if it can safely be used.